 Don’t be too aggressive – think Goldilocks.
 Avoid hot investing tips and today’s trends.
 The rare person who gets rich off these investments make the news, but most people get burned.
 So, don’t gamble but follow a more certain investment strategy.

 As we said in our #DFGLive above, you don’t have to do all this on your own.
-Hire a robot!
+Hire a robot, as we outline below!